Audio Video Desk Policies

-All members of the Bates community — students, faculty and staff — are welcome to use the Audio Video Area in the library.
+All members of the Bates community — students, faculty and staff — are welcome to use the Audio Video Desk in the library.

-Circulation Policies: Generally, most materials may circulate out of the Audio Video Area.
+Circulation Policies: Generally, most materials may circulate out of the Audio Video Desk.

 - Faculty and staff may take out circulating and non-circulating videos and DVDs for seven days, sound recordings for four weeks.